kiniry/objective-c/s113023/Assignment2.2/readme.md

 Introspection
 -------------
+In Objective-C introspection is used to examine an object's type and also to find out whether an object will respond to a certain method call.
+This is often used in Objective-C since you have the ability to declare objects as the id type.
+Therefore you often need to examine an object with type id before calling any non-existing methods on it that could lead to a program crash.

+In the main class are som examples of the use of two of the most used methods related to the topic introspection.

+In Java you have reflection which is the same as introspection in Objective-C.

 Enumarations
 ------------

 In Objective-C you can use fast enumarations for most of the collections like NSArray, NSSet and so on.
 You can use fast enumartion if the class implements the protocol NSFastEnumaration.
 A Fast Enumaration on  a collection object would look like:

 	id item;